What is Intern Housing?

 Additionally, predicting the lifestyle habits of residents is impossible.
 Therefore, we cannot match you with someone based on such preferences such as how clean they are, what time they wake up or go to bed, etc. After all roommates within your unit have checked in, you will be able to discuss personal habits and complete a roommate agreement.

-When will I receive my room assignment and roommate names?
+When will I receive my housing assignment and roommate names?

-Room assignments and roommate names will be sent out mid May.
+Housing assignments and roommate names will be sent out in May before move in.

 My internship doesn’t start until….
 My internship ends on….
-What do I do?
+What should I do

-Interns can select check in and checkout dates that work for them as long as they are within our opening and closing dates (May 18 - August 2).
-You will only pay for the nights you occupy the space starting on your check in date.
+Interns may select check-in and checkout dates within the program window (May 17 - August 1).
+You will only pay for the nights you occupy the space starting on your check-in date.

-If your internship ends after August 2, you will need to find alternative housing arrangements.
-Sometimes internships will allow their interns to work remotely for the final week.
+If your internship ends after August 1, you will need to find alternative housing arrangements.
 Some interns book a hotel or book through a 3rd party home rental service.
-We are aware this is not the most convenient option, but it tends to still be the most cost effective option for interns on a budget.

 What are the legal obligations and policies regarding Intern Housing?

 Completing the Intern Housing application indicates that you have read and agreed to the terms of the contract.
 Your application commits you to payment for lodging and agreeing to abide by all University of North Carolina at Charlotte campus policies and Housing and Residence Life policies.
-A copy of the 2025 Summer Intern Housing Contract can be found here.
+A copy of the 2026 Summer Intern Housing Contract can be found here (link to come).

 How do I request special housing accommodations?

-To submit a request for special housing accommodation, please email hrlconferences@charlotte.edu to initiate that process.
+To submit a request for special housing accommodation, please email hrlconferences@charlotte.edu as soon as possible to initiate that process.

 What does the cost of Intern Housing cover?